stbnrivas/dataModels/specs/howto.md

     the original source.
 For example, for the location, we use GeoJSON.
 You can find the exact semantics of GeoJSON schema in the related standard.
--   Be aware that **[JSON Schemas](http://json-schema.org/) provided cover only the the so called _key-value_ representation of NGSI v2 context data**.
+-   Be aware that **[JSON Schemas](http://json-schema.org/) provided cover only the so called _key-value_ representation of NGSI v2 context data**.
 -   Be aware that at the time being **none of the official FIWARE Core Enablers enforce schema validation**.
 Thus, in case you want to be sure your application data validates correctly against a given Data Model, this is up